 - Firefox v48 for Widnows Update Breaks MySpeed

-- MySpeed for Mac with Chrome or Safari and El Capitan
+- MySpeed for Mac with Chrome or Safari and Sierra (or El Capitan)

 - MySpeed for Windows 64-bit for Chrome 64-bit browsers.